suislanchez/openDAW/packages/app/studio/AI_CHAT_README.md

 - Samples appear in the timeline immediately
 - Smart filtering based on your preferences

+### 🎵 Template Creation
+The AI can create full track templates using Beatoven.ai:

+#### Template Creation
+- **"Make a template for a groovy song"** → Creates a groovy track with separate stems
+- **"Create a chill lo-fi track"** → Creates a peaceful, ambient track
+- **"Make an energetic dance song"** → Creates an upbeat, danceable track
+- **"Compose a dark atmospheric track"** → Creates a moody, atmospheric track
+- **"Make a short hip hop beat"** → Creates a quick hip hop track
+- **"Create a long jazz track"** → Creates an extended jazz composition
+- Automatically composes full tracks with AI
+- Creates separate stems (bass, chords, melody, percussion)
+- Places each stem as a separate track in your project
+- Takes 2-5 minutes to compose (asynchronous)

 ## How to Use

 ### 1. Access the Chat